jin-gizmo/docma/doc/user-guide/92-credits.md

 # Credits

-Thanks to MenaG for inspiring this idea in the first place.
+Thanks to MenaG for inspiring this idea in the first place and for having faith that it was worth the bother.

 Thanks to Alex Boul, and Art Dorokhov for contributing to **docma**.